 The headteacher provides a briefing for the inspection team on the first day of the inspection.
 The headteacher summarises how well he/she thinks the school is doing, its strengths and areas for development, any improvements that have taken place, and the differences these have made for children/young people.
-The inspection team will look at key aspects of the work of the school, taking account of its context, particularly the impact of the pandemic and any additional support needs of its children/young people.
+The inspection team will look at key aspects of the work of the school, taking account of its context, particularly the impact of the pandemic.
 Inspectors will have discussions with children/young people and staff, observe learning, and may also work with groups of children/young people to explore their learning and progress.
 We also discuss a statistical summary of the responses to the survey with the headteacher.